andy-iio/ObsidianVault/Operating Systems & Security/Processes.md

 ==A process is a program/ application under execution.== It is the set of CPU state, memory (including heap and stack), I/O, and program (instructions).
 It is a dynamic entity working towards some goal.
+A ”container” holding a number of resources (allocated to the process) An entity that executes instructions according to the loaded program.

 Information associated with each process:
 • [[#**Process States**||Process state]]